argentsea/docfx/tutorials/sharding.md

 As you would expect, the `FromExternalString()` function reverses the operation, returning a ShardKey or ShardChild instance from a valid string.

-The *External String* value can be used with REST endpoints and the like to specify a sharded record using a single argument.
+The *External String* value can be used with, say, REST endpoints to specify a sharded record using a single argument.

 #### The [MapShardKey](/api/ArgentSea.MapShardKeyAttribute.html) and [MapShardChild](/api/ArgentSea.MapShardChildAttribute.html) Attributes